FlowFuse/website/src/blog/2023/06/node-explained-split.md

 ### Splitting Objects

-The remaining data structure of the Node-RED split node are "Objects".
-Which is the catch-all category.
+The remaining data structure of the Node-RED split node is "Objects", which is the catch-all category.
 Node-RED uses hashes, key-value pairs of property names and values.
-JSON is example of these.
-In the example below we'll split the mapping of the words "one" and "two" versus the number values.
+JSON is example of this.
+In the example below, we'll split the mapping of the words "one" and "two" versus the number values.

 ![Split an object](./images/split-node-hash.png "Split arbitrary objects")